Southern Coastal Weather

 Southern Coastal Forecast

-Thursday Cloudy.
-Slight (20%) chance of a shower in the morning.
-Winds W 15 to 25 km/h tending SW during the morning then becoming light during the day.
+Thursday Partly cloudy.
+Slight (30%) chance of a shower near the coast.
+Winds W/NW 15 to 25 km/h becoming light in the late afternoon.

 Southern Coastal Weather Forecasts